 The Power Primer Strength Guide

-In this 12/week phase the routines are focused toward real life, functional strength ans are based on “Strength Through Movement And Conditioning” idea.
+In this 12/week phase, the routines are focused on real-life, functional strength and are based on the “Strength Through Movement And Conditioning” idea.

-This part of the strategy is not concerned with cosmetics, just performance, as it leads to neurological adaptations that results in greater strength.
+This part of the strategy is not concerned with cosmetics, just performance, as it leads to neurological adaptations that result in greater strength.